-Abstract:
+Abstract

 There are large differences in intergenerational mobility between countries.
-However, little is known about how persistent such differences are, and how they evolve over time.
-This paper constructs a data set of 835,537 linked father-son pairs from census records and documents a substantial increase in intergenerational occupational mobility in Norway between 1865 and 2011.
-The increase is most pronounced in nonfarm occupations.
+Little is known, however, about how persistent such differences are, and how they evolve over time.
+This paper constructs a data set of 835 537 linked father-son pairs from census records and documents a substantial increase in intergenerational occupational mobility in Norway between 1865 and 2011.
+The increase is most pronounced in non-farm occupations.
 The findings show that long-run mobility developments previously described for the US and UK are not necessarily representative for other countries, and that high mobility in a given country today need not reflect high mobility before industrialization.